Goolman, Queensland: Geography

 The east of Goolman contains the northern foothills of the Flinders Peak Group.
 The slopes remain vegetated with little development occurring in the area.

 Ipswich – Boonah Road (State Route 93) runs along part of the western boundary.

+Much of the locality is undeveloped.
+The land in the south-west of the locality is predominantly used for grazing on native vegetation with some quarrying.

 History

 The locality name Goolman comes from nearby Mount Goolman, which in turn derives its name from stone axe in the Yuggera language.

 Residents in the Fassifern Valley petitioned the Queensland Government to build a railway line to their district, and the first section of the Dugandan railway line was opened on 10 July 1882 as far as Harrisville.
 This is considered to be Queensland's first branch railway.
 Goolman was served by the Goolman railway station on the Ipswich Boonah Road (27.7365°S 152.7416°E).
 The branch was extended to Dugandan on 12 September 1887.
 The line closed in 1964.